On this page:

 Withdrawing your application

 You can withdraw your application in writing before the BLA reaches a decision.
-The licence fee is refundable, but the application fee is not.
+Some fees may be refunded to you.

 Providing additional information